Skip to main content

 Powered by Transport for Greater Manchester

-Streets for All is a new approach for everything we do on streets in Greater Manchester.
-Streets for All places a strong emphasis on reducing traffic and road danger and on improving the environment for pedestrians, cyclists and public transport users.
-This people-centred approach to street planning, design and network management is needed to level up the transport network, support growth and productivity and enable us to meet our decarbonisation targets.
+Streets for All is our approach to everything we do on streets in Greater Manchester.
+Streets for All places a strong emphasis on reducing traffic and road danger, and on improving the street environment for everyone travelling along, spending time in, or living on them.
+This people-centred approach to street planning, design and network management is needed to deliver the Bee Network, support growth and productivity and enable us to meet our decarbonisation targets.

 Download the Streets for All strategy